Colimits of Heyting Algebras through Esakia Duality: Free Heyting Extensions of Boolean Algebras and Inquisitive Logic

 Indeed, in this paper the \textit{inquisitive extensions} arising there correspond to nothing more than the duals of the spaces $V(X)$ for $X$ a Stone space.
 As noted there, such algebras are always models of $\mathsf{Med}$, Medvedev's logic of finite problems.

 In \cite{bezhanishvili_grilletti_quadrellaro_2021} and \cite{Grilletti2023}, these Heyting algebras and their dual Esakia spaces were studied in connection with inquisitive logic.
-Here we will show that regular Heyting algebras actually arise in a categorically natural way: they are the coalgebras for the comonad induced by the adjunction $\mathsf{F}\dashv \mathsf{Reg}$.
+Here we will show that regular Heyting algebras actually arise in a categorically natural way, as those algebras for which the counit map is surjective.
+To prove these facts, we will need two preliminary lemmas: